whitwong/pwa-practice/README.md

         - Network tab --> set 'Online' to 'Offline'.
     - Check 'Disable cache' in browser (which is not directly controlled by devs and manages itself) under the 'Network' tab.
 Want to develop cache storage by using service workers.
 - While developing for cache versioning, disable/uncheck 'Update on reload' option in Application --> Service Workers.

+### **Firebase**
+Using Firebase Firestore as the db for this project.
+Opened project under dev account.
+Provisioned db and registered the app.
+Added scripts for accessing Firebase db to index.html.

+Storing documents in `recipes` collection.
+Document ids are auto-generated.
+Documents have fields for:
+- title
+- ingredients